core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -08 to -09 ## {#sec-08-09}

 * Pairwise keys are discarded after group rekeying.

+* Pairwise Flag bit renamed as Signing Flag bit, set to 1 in signature mode, set to 0 in pairwise mode.

 * By default, sender sequence numbers and replay windows are not reset upon group rekeying.